foadgr/cigar_aligner/README.md

 # Cigar Task

 ## Objective
-The objective of this task is to apply [CIGAR] decompression to retrieve paired strand coordinates (in 5'➜3') from a transcript read to a reference genome from SAM/BAM format.
+Basic [CIGAR] string decompression can be implemented to retrieve paired strand coordinates (in 5'➜3') from a transcript read to a reference genome from SAM/BAM format.

+__Included features__
+* Automated data generation as a convenient executable within `setup.py`
-Additional objectives for the task include the retrieval of coordinates (or mapped coordinate ranges) under the following conditions:
+* Retrieval of coordinates (or mapped coordinate ranges) under the following conditions:
-* Reversed strand orientation (3'➜5')
+    - Forward strand (5'➜3') and reversed strand orientation (3'➜5')
-* Inverted alignment (reference genome aligned to transcript read)
+    - Inverted alignment (reference genome aligned to transcript read)
+* Documentation across all features
+* Unit testing to indicate input constraints and functionality of:
+    - Data generation methods within `setup.py`
+    - CIGAR array implementation
+    - Algorithm functionality for alignment
+    - Main task executation
+    - Results output format

-## Solution
+## Implementation
 A CIGAR representation of SAM-formatted alignment can be decompressed to range elements and operations, respectively (i.e. `(11, 'M')` from `11M`).
 Coordinate operations in this exercise may either be read-consuming (M, I, S) or reference-consuming (M, D).
 Other operations exist in real-world CIGAR encoding.
 The read index start site begins at a known non-zero coordinate of the reference index.
 The CIGAR string may be reversed.

 | Operation | Description |